Data4DM/BayesSD/Seminar_Season/Syllabus-updated.md

 This only holds the updated parts from the pdf syllabus in the same folder.

+## Research Paper(s)

+The topics we cover in this course are explored in depth in various communities focused on statistical and operations research methods, yet their applications to SD models remain sparse.
+Thus, we don’t have clear guidance on questions such as
+- What optimization algorithms are best suited for calibration of SD models?
+- How much quantitative data is needed to reliably infer parameters of an SD model?
+- What features of the model determine the value of including state resetting and filtering methods in the calibration process?
+- What estimation methods provide reliable confidence/credible intervals for estimated parameters?

 ## Candidate Models

 Weekly assignments are organized around classical SD models, and each student will be picking up a model and conducting her assignment for each week using that model.
 Here is a menu of potential models to choose from sorted based on complexity of the models; we will finalize the model assignments in the first session of the class:
 -   Stock management structure (demo model which we will work on throughout class exercises; not available for individual work)
 -   SEIR with behavioral feedback from Rahmandad et al 2022
 -   Longwave model from Sterman 1985
 -   Project management model from Ford and Sterman 1998
 -   Market Growth model (from Forrester and Morecroft)
 -   Service Quality model by Oliva and Sterman 2001
 -   Urban Dynamics
 -   World 3 model from Limits to Growth 30 year update